teresiawairimu/GVSU-CIS641-Bidii/docs/software_requirements_specification_final.md

 **Functional Requirements**

-- The app shall allow users to add appointments when they click the create appointment button.
+- The app shall allow users to add appointments by clicking the "Create Appointment" button.

-- The app shall allow users to modify appointments when they click the date and time section.
+- The app shall allow users to modify appointments by clicking the date and time section.

-- The app shall allow users to cancel appointments when they click the delete icon and confirm with "Yes" in the confirmation message.
+- The app shall allow users to cancel appointments by clicking the delete icon and confirming with "Yes" in the confirmation message.

-- The app shall allow an admin to view the available appointments when they click the appointment link.
+- The app shall allow an admin to view the available appointments by clicking the "Appointment" link.

+- The app shall allow users to view their booked appointments as upcoming appointment on the dashboard.

 - The app shall allow users to select services from a dropdown menu while scheduling an appointment.

 **Non-functional Requirements**

+- The app shall allow appointment bookings to be completed in under 3 seconds.

+- App data must be encrypted both in transit and at rest in Firestore.

+- New appointment features should be implemented with minimal code changes.

+- Appointment management services should be accessible with an uptime of 99.9%.

+- Appointment data must be accurately stored abd retrievable 99.9% of the time.

 ## Application Slots Management

+**Functional Requirements**

+- The admin shall create appointment slot by clicking the "Add Appointment Slot" button.

 ## Payment Integration